 Surf Stance vs Neutral Stance

-Once in the rapids, you will want to switch from a neutral stance where your feet and hips are parallel and facing forward and adopt a surf stance with one foot forward and one toward the back of the board.
-This will give you more control of your board as your back foot can be used to help lift the nose to easily initiate turns.
+Once in the rapids, you will want to switch from a neutral stance on your inflatable stand up paddle board where your feet and hips are parallel and facing forward and adopt a surf stance with one foot forward and one toward the tail of the board.
+This will give you more control of your paddle board as your back foot can be used to help lift the nose to easily initiate turns.

-The key to falling is to “fall shallow” because rivers are typically littered with rocks that can be close to the surface.
+The key to falling is to “fall shallow” because rivers typically have lots of shallow waters that are littered with rocks that can be close to the surface.
 Thankfully the water aids in cushioning the fall but it will serve you well to practice falling as shallowly into the water as possible.